muyuuuu/XDU-report-LaTeX-template/README.md

 # Intro

 The latex template of experiment report, XDU.
 Note: The template is designed by myself which only adds basic items as required by my teacher.
-So, it's not **not official**.
+So, it's **not official**.
 I have came here for a month and didn't find a template with specific format. **Don't use this template if your teacher has a clear claim.**

-The code's target is simple, applicable and easy to expand, so:
+The template's target is simple, applicable and easy to expand, so:

-- In `.cls` file, the figure size and font size can be modified easily.
+- In `.cls` file, the figure size and font family can be modified easily.
-- You can imitate how the current items is added if you want add other items such as supervisor.
+- You can imitate how the current items are added if you want add other items such as supervisor.

-Here is the more details of the style: https://muyuuuu.github.io/2020/10/20/XDU-report-LaTeX-template/
+Here is the more details of the template: https://muyuuuu.github.io/2020/10/20/XDU-report-LaTeX-template/

 # Files structure and compilation method